 Expected practice In place?
-Further information Service Planning The Health Board has clear strategies and policies for catering and nutrition. √/x There is a clear agenda for nutrition in the Health Board, led by the EDNM.
+Further information Service Planning The Health Board has clear strategies and policies for catering and nutrition. √/ x There is a clear agenda for nutrition in the Health Board, led by the EDNM.
 A single nutrition strategy has been drafted.
 Local catering services are well managed, separately, within the new County structure.
 However, there is no catering planning and business framework to underpin the Health Board's catering arrangements.
 This had created uncertainty within the catering service as to how the service will be developed and taken forward.
 A proposed professional hotel services post may provide an opportunity to develop a co-ordinated approach, although this will be in the context of separate line management arrangements in the county structures.

 Expected practice In place?
-Further information Service Planning Menu design reflects the strategy & policy. √/ × Historically, menu design took place in the Counties and reflected the pre-existing nutrition policy within each area.
+Further information Service Planning Menu design reflects the strategy & policy. √/ x Historically, menu design took place in the Counties and reflected the pre-existing nutrition policy within each area.
 The Health Board has developed and drafted a single nutrition policy.
 Recently the Carmarthenshire County menus have been adopted by the other two Health Board Counties.
 There are still some differences that need to be addressed if this move is to be completely effective.
 For example, WGH has no 'diet cooks' specialising in the preparation of non-standard options.
 A review of texture modified diets is underway.
 This has raised issues which may take several months to work through.
-Dieticians and clinicians are fully involved in strategy & policy development and menu planning which provides the professional and operational focus for these staff across the Health Board.
-All menus, their Strategy identifies the most efficient and cost effective means of food production. ✓ Health Board arrangements for the production and delivery of food varies across Counties.
+Dieticians and clinicians are fully involved in strategy & policy development and menu planning • There is a lead dietetic post (job share) for the Health Board, which provides the professional and operational focus for these staff across the Health Board.
+All menus, their components and ingredients have been dietetically assessed and validated by dieticians and other clinicians.
+Dieticians were one of the lead parties in the development of the Health Board nutrition policy, which is being developed to include community and primary care nutrition issues.
+The revised draft will be finalised in the second half of 2010.
+In all areas, regardless of local arrangements, staff commented that processes for menu development and change take longer than they would like (taking two years in one case).
+There is recognition that a 'task and finish' approach would help to speed up change although the dietetic service is not specifically sourced for this work.
+Strategy identifies the most efficient and cost effective means of food production. √ Health Board arrangements for the production and delivery of food varies across Counties.
 There is no specific plan to harmonise arrangements for food production.
 Evidence of workforce planning to match catering staff to demand. ✓ Staffing levels are historical and broadly tied into operational production requirements.
 There are differences in the staffing complements in the separate catering services within the organisation, and there is a view that the complement of staffing is greater at WWGH, although this may reflect investment in staff such as special diet cooks.